devnull-cz/c-prog-lang/modules/arrays-and-functions-2.md

 ## Function is not an object

-Like an array, function is not a first class object (i.e. no "functor" like in functional languages).
+Like an array, function is not a basic type (i.e. no "functor" like in functional languages), it is a *derived type*, see
+#module arrays-and-functions.md Arrays and functions
+for more information.

 - That said, there are pointers to functions (more on these later).